syenlxyz/Left-4-Dead-2-Map-Selector/README.md

 Unzip the file once you have downloaded the repository.

 ## 2. Installation
-Skip this step if you have already have Anaconda or Miniconda installed in your computer.
+Skip this step if you already have Anaconda or Miniconda installed in your computer.

 If you don't already have Anaconda or Miniconda installed in your computer, double-click `setup.bat` to download and perform a one-time installation of Miniconda.